buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Patterns used this way are a little like variables in programming languages: **make a change to a variable and that change cascades out, taking care of the bigger picture**.

-If we dive a little deeper and explore Dribbble’s shot pattern in more depth, we see that **the pattern has four possible states**:
+If we dive a little deeper and explore Dribbble’s shot pattern in more depth, we see that **the pattern has a number of possible states**:

 1. a non-hover state that showcases the shot alone (1);
 2. a hover state that reveals metadata about the shot (2);
-3. a hover state that highlights when a user has liked a shot (3); and
+3. a hover state that highlights when a user has liked a shot (3) (note: the user might also have saved a shot and not liked it, but this is unlikely); and
 4. a hover state that highlights when a user has liked a shot and saved it to one of their buckets (4).